namniak/canvas-text-wrapper/README.md

 canvas-text-wrapper
 =================
+#v 0.6.0

 Split canvas text into lines on specified rule with optional alignment, padding, and more.
+Supports HDPI screens.

 ## Syntax
 ```